A Description of Some Different Approaches to Substance Abuse Treatment

 - Cognitive Behavioral Therapy (CBT) – Most useful for treatment with alcohol, marijuana, cocaine, methamphetamine, and nicotine.
 CBT was originally designed to help handle alcohol addiction and was later adjusted to help with cocaine addiction as well.
 The idea behind CBT is to prevent relapse by identifying negative patterns the individual has learned in the process of becoming addicted and apply a spectrum of new skills so as to replace the detrimental ones.
 Then the individual can learn self-control and effective coping skills.

-- Contingency Management Interventions/Motivational Incentives (CM)-Most useful with alcohol, stimulants, marijuana, opioids, and nicotine.
-This approach to treatment involves giving the patients rewards to bolster positive behaviors.
-The rewards are usually vouchers – to be exchanged for foods, goods, movie passes, etc., or Money.
+- Contingency Management Interventions/Motivational Incentives (CM) – Most useful with alcohol, stimulants, marijuana, opioids, and nicotine.
+Of the approaches to substance abuse treatment, this one involves giving the patients rewards to bolster positive behaviors.
+The rewards are usually vouchers to be exchanged for foods, goods, movie passes, etc., or money.
 It may start with just one dollar given for the first clean drug test.
 The reward money would then go up over time with the continued presence of clean drug tests.
 A drug test showing the presence of drugs would then reset the reward back to one.
 It has been speculated that this type of system could lead to other types of addictive behavior, but research has shown this to not be true.

 - 12-Step Facilitation Therapy – Most effective with alcohol, stimulants, and opiates.
 This program is aimed at promoting and increasing the chances of a substance abuser to become familiar with and join a 12-step self-help group.
 This program has three main components: (1) acceptance; realizing that addiction is controlling one’s life and that personal willpower is no longer enough to overcome the addiction; (2) surrender, which involves giving oneself over to a higher power, accepting the friendship and support of other recovering substance abusers, and following the guidelines of the 12-step program; (3) Attending meetings and continuing to participate in group activities.
 Research has shown this to be effective for treating alcoholism, however, its effectiveness in the treatment of other drugs is still in the beginning stages, though initial studies are proving to show good potential.

 Pharmacotherapies are a method of treating drug and substance abuse with the use of prescribed medications that imitate the drug in a person’s system.
-This is a controversial subject as many believe that using drugs to handle drug addiction, is indeed just a substitution.
+This is a controversial subject in the approaches to substance abuse treatment as many believe that using drugs to handle drug addiction, is indeed just a substitution.
 Research shows that using drugs like Methadone does help get the substance abuser in support groups and functioning in society.
-However, it does not fully handle them getting clean, the addiction or promote abstinence from drugs as the person is still addicted to drugs, just in a different form.
+However, it does not fully handle them getting clean, the addiction, or promote abstinence from drugs as the person is still addicted to drugs, just in a different form.

 - Multisystemic Therapy (MST) – Works with aspects corresponding to drug abuse in children and adolescents who are displaying antisocial behaviors.
 The aspects that are covered are the adolescent (their ideas on using drugs), family (parental drug use, family conflicts), school, and friends (peers promoting drug use, poor schoolwork), and communities and neighborhoods (criminal or drug subculture).
 Most families complete the MST course, which results in reduced drug use during treatment and drug abstinence for up to 6 months after treatment.